sozgur/food_recipe_web_app/README.md

 -   The user can follow the other users and has to log in to the web app to be able to follow.
 -   Users can change their image URL, first name, and last name on their profile.
 -   Users can edit or delete their own recipes.
--   Anonymous users can access to all recipes for cooking and search the recipes.
+-   Anonymous users can access to all recipes for cooking and search for the recipes.
--   User can add their recipes under a certain categories and enter serving, cooking time and preparation time information.
+-   User can add their recipes under certain categories and enter serving, cooking time, and preparation time information.
--   Approximate calories calculate automaticly using ingredient list when user add recipe.
+-   Approximate calories calculate automatically using the ingredient list when the user adds a recipe.
--   Show approximate calories for per serving on recipe description.
+-   Show approximate calories per serving in the recipe description.
--   Showing owner name and recipes count of owner under per recipes.
+-   Showing owner name and recipe count of the owner under per recipes.
--   User can easily access own profile page from navbar.
+-   Users can easily access their own profile page from the navbar.

 ### External APIs

-Calorie will be calculated using **[external API](https://api-ninjas.com/api/nutrition)**.
+Calories will be calculated using **[external API](https://api-ninjas.com/api/nutrition)**.

 ### Using Technologies in This Project